 In Sørensen's analysis, the employment rents workers receive because of transaction costs in the employment relation count as a form of exploitation rendering such workers an exploiting class.
-In the analysis proposed here, employment rents in general constitute one of the ways in which workers are able to mitigate their own exploitation.
+In the analysis proposed here, in general employment rents constitute one of the ways workers are able to mitigate their own exploitation.

-Here is the basic argument: Where imperfect information exists which is the usual condition of labor contracts-capitalists are generally prepared to pay employment rents to workers in order to extract adequate labor effort from them.
-The mechanism in play here has been carefully elaborated by Bowles and Gintis (1990) following earlier work on efficiency wages by Ackerloff and Yellen (1986) and others: because of imperfect information in the labor market and labor process, capitalists are forced to spend resources on enforcing the labor contract (through supervision, monitoring, etc.) in order to detect shirking.
+Here is the basic argument: Where imperfect information exists -- which is the usual condition of labor contracts -- capitalists are generally prepared to pay employment rents to workers in order to extract adequate labor effort from them.
+The mechanism in play here has been carefully elaborated by Bowles and Gintis (1990) following earlier work on efficiency wages by Ackerloff and Yellen (1986) and others: Because of imperfect information in the labor market and labor process capitalists are forced to spend resources on enforcing the labor contract (through supervision, monitoring, etc.) in order to detect shirking.
 Catching workers shirking is only useful for capitalists if workers care about being punished, especially about losing their jobs.
 The salience of the threat of being fired for shirking increases as the cost of job loss to workers increase.
-Paying workers an employment rent-a wage significantly above their reservation wage-increases the cost of job loss and thus the potency of employer threats.
-The costs to employers to extract labor effort thus consist of two components: the costs of catching workers shirking (monitoring costs) and the costs of making job loss hurt (employment rents).
-10 The "employment
+Paying workers an employment rent -- a wage significantly above their reservation wage -- increases the cost of job loss and thus the potency of employer threats.
+The costs to employers to extract labor effort thus consist of two components: the costs of catching workers shirking (monitoring costs) and the costs of making job loss hurt (employment rents).9 The "employment rent" is thus a wage premium workers are able to get because of their ability to resist capitalist attempts at extracting labor effort.
+In conditions of perfect (and thus costlessly acquired) information, the capitalist capacity to appropriate effort is enhanced since workers lose this ability to resist.
+Rather than seeing employment rents as a form of exploitation by workers it is thus more appropriate to see it as the outcome of resistence to exploitation by workers.